 We've done the extensive, painstaking research for you and the following example of the best $500 budget gaming PC build right now (and well under 500 pounds/euros for UK readers and higher for Australian/Canadian gamers) is our best attempt at strategically maximizing this sort of budget based on the current market if gaming performance is your chief aim.

-Moving on from our recommended cheap $400 gaming PC build which includes an integrated graphics solution in the CPU to save money, the following 500 dollar custom gaming PC build for this month introduces a dedicated/discrete graphics card which takes 1080p gaming performance to a whole new level that integrated GPUs like AMD's 2200G and 2400G just cannot reach.
+Moving on from our cheap gaming PC build under $400 which includes an AMD APU (integrated graphics) to save money on such a tight budget, this 500 dollar budget gaming PC build introduces a dedicated/discrete graphics card which takes 1080p performance to a whole new level that integrated GPUs like AMD's 2200G and 2400G just cannot reach.

-Topped off with 8GB of DDR4 RAM, a standard yet decently-sized 1TB hard drive, and a reliable case and power supply and you have a very solid gaming base that is hard to match in terms of overall bang for your buck for under 500 dollars/pounds/euros, and a system that'll please many PC gamers assuming you're sticking to 1080p resolution (full HD) and don't expect to run the most demanding games on the market at a flawless 60FPS on ultra settings at all times.
-But getting 60FPS on high settings in many AAA games is absolutely what these parts will do.
+Topped off with 8GB of DDR4 RAM, a standard yet decently-sized 1TB hard drive, and a reliable budget PC case and power supply and you have a very solid gaming computer base, and a system that'll please many PC gamers assuming you're sticking to 1080p resolution (full HD) and don't expect to run the upper-echelon of demanding games at a flawless 60FPS on ultra settings at all times (ie Witcher 3, PUBG, Tomb Raider, BF5 etc).